TsvetoslavM/Expense_Tracker/README.md

 - **Backend**: FastAPI application with SQLAlchemy, Pydantic, and JWT authentication
 - **Database**: SQLite by default (can be configured to use PostgreSQL)

+### Deployment Architecture

+The application is deployed on Render.com with a continuous deployment pipeline:

+- **Frontend**: Deployed as a Node.js web service on Render
+- **Backend**: Deployed as a Python web service on Render
+- **Database**: SQLite with persistent storage
+- **CI/CD**: GitHub Actions for automated testing, code quality analysis via SonarCloud, and deployment

+For a detailed view of the deployment architecture, see [Deployment Diagram](docs/deployment_diagram.md).
+For more information about the CI/CD process, see [CI/CD Process](docs/ci_cd_process.md).

 ## 📚 User Stories

 ### For Regular Users: